sbb-design-systems/lyne-components/src/components/sbb-toast/readme.md

   Toast content
 </sbb-toast>
 ```
-A toast can also be given a custom action that, if marked with the `sbb-toast-close` attribute, will also close it:
+A toast can also be given a custom action that, if marked with the `sbb-toast-close` attribute, will also dismiss it:

 ```html
 <sbb-button onClick={() => document.querySelector('sbb-toast').open() } />